 - sales and acquisitions of intellectual property rights, such as patents, copyright protected material, design rights and trade marks

-- intellectual property rights licences, in websites, brands
+- intellectual property licences, in software, websites, publications and brands

 Technology and Software Contracts

 - cloud-based services contracts